smoha020/certified-aws-solutions-architect-associate/5-other-services/other.md

 - Transfer data from SaaS applications like Salesforce, SAP, Zendesk, Slack, and ServiceNow to AWS or other destinations
 - **Use Case**: transfer the data in the accounts table from Sales Force to an S3 bucket as an excel file https://www.youtube.com/watch?v=RfFXxVt3l0k&ab_channel=NamrataHShah

+## Amplify
+- Remove complexiity for developers using Amplify commands.
+- **Use Case**: You want to create some apis and deploy them quickly.
+Once you write your code, you then run some amplify commands to deploy your code.
+Behind the scenes Amplify will use terraform to spin up an API gateway and a Lamda function. https://www.youtube.com/watch?v=HkbjHtG_d7w&ab_channel=BeABetterDev

 ## AWS Opsworks